noInfoPath/to-title-case/README.md

+NoInfoPath has released this module on NPM for ease of installation on node.js applications.

 # To Title Case for JavaScript

 Instructions: Include the to-title-case.js script and use the new .toTitleCase() method on the string you want converted.